 What sparked your interest in the field of medicine?

 Coming into Northwestern I was already considering a career in medicine, but I wasn’t sure where to begin or if it was something I was capable of doing.
 My professors encouraged me to seek out the answers to these questions by gaining experience working in a healthcare setting.
 During my time at Northwestern, I was able to work as an EMT and spend time at a hospital in Ghana, and both experiences played an important role in my decision to go to medical school.
-Because of my research experience at Northwestern, I was able to obtain a research internship with Sanford Health in their Cancer Research Center before starting medical school.
+Because of my research experience at Northwestern, I obtained a research internship with Sanford Health in their Cancer Research Center before starting medical school.
 I found the work very interesting and really enjoyed my time there, which has led me to consider pursuing a career in the field of oncology.

 What was your favorite memory at NWC?

 Honestly some of my favorite times at Northwestern were spent working in (and getting help at) the Peer Learning Center (PLC).
 Randy Van Peursem [science support services professional] is one of the main reasons I look back on this time spent in the library’s PLC so fondly–he has a real talent for cheering up stressed-out students!
 During my freshman year, after a chemistry test had not gone as well as I hoped, I can still remember sharing my concerns with Randy that I wasn’t sure if I could do this.
 I also doubted I would be good enough to get into medical school at that moment!
 He wouldn’t hear any of it.
 His confidence in me always convinced me to have more confidence in myself.
 These trips to the Peer Learning Center were frequent occurrences throughout my four years at NWC.
 Whenever I was struggling with something, the support of my classmates and Randy’s persistent encouragement never failed to provide me with the push I needed to not give up on myself.

 What did you appreciate most about the chemistry faculty?